 \section{Conclusion}

-In this paper, we have shown in multiple situations that model information and dataset information are important and useful metrics for analyzing deep learning.
-Measuring information in a neural network is a non-trivial task, but a surrogate information measure such as the proposed \textit{information transfer} can have good correlation with true model information and is easy to calculate.
-We hope information transfer serves as a tool to motivate further investigation of neural models from an informational perspective.
+In this paper, we have presented a practical measure of generalizable information in a neural network model, and showed in multiple scenarios that model information and dataset information are important and useful metrics for analyzing deep learning problems.
+Measuring exact information in a neural network is a non-trivial task, but an approximate measure such as the proposed \textit{information transfer} can have good correlation with true model information and is easy to calculate.
+We hope information transfer serves as a tool to motivate further investigation of neural models and their behaviors in learning from an information perspective.
 It is also a relevant future direction to develop learning algorithms to maximize generalizable model knowledge.